NIST-F1: Accuracy

-As of 2013, the clock's uncertainty was about 3.1 × 10^{−16}.
+As of 2013, the clock's uncertainty was about 3.1 × 10^{−16} (0.00031 ppt).
 It is expected to neither gain nor lose a second in more than 100 million years.

 Evaluated accuracy

 The evaluated accuracy u_{B} reports of various primary frequency and time standards are published online by the International Bureau of Weights and Measures (BIPM).

 In May 2013 the NIST-F1 cesium fountain clock reported a u_{B} of 3.1 × 10^{−16}.
 However, that BIPM report and the other recent reports are based on an evaluation that dates to 2005.
 It used a model developed by NIST to evaluate Doppler frequency shifts, known as distributed cavity phase, some believe to be incorrect.
 The recent evaluation of NIST-F2 did not use the NIST model of distributed cavity phase used for NIST-F1 and, while NIST-F2 instead used an approach more aligned with other standards, that evaluation of distributed cavity phase was shown to have other shortcomings.

 Beginning in 2020, NIST-F1's microwave cavity was rebuilt to create NIST-F4. which as of April 2025 is undergoing certification by BIPM.

+On December 19, 2025, a power outage at NIST combined with failure of a backup generator caused a disruption in signals sent out from the Boulder clock.
+The clock's precision was later restored.